MedicalVisionGroup/mvg_utils/README.md

 # restart slurmctld if inactive
 sudo systemctl restart slurmctld

+# check if slurmd is active
+ps -el | grep slurmd
+systemctl status slurmd.service
 # restart slurmd on individual node if they are down
-ps -el | grep slurmd
-sudo systemctl restart slurmctld
+sudo systemctl restart slurmd

 # Modify slurm.conf to setup a backup controller {coriander}
 # note configuration in /etc are soft linked